 Opening hours: From 7:30 am to 11 am & 2 pm to 5 pm

 The most famous, most ancient, and the largest temple of the world is what drives majority of the world’s travelers to Cambodia.
-The unrivaled beauty and pristine persona of this UNESCO World Heritage site is unlike anywhere else on earth, which is why it is among the prominent tourist attractions in Cambodia.
+Significant as it is, the temple aslo happens to be one of the most romantic places to visit in Cambodia.
+The unrivaled beauty and pristine persona of this UNESCO World Heritage site is unlike anywhere else on earth, which is why it is among the prominent Cambodia monuments.
 Built in the 12th century as a dedication to Lord Vishnu, this ancient wonder of the world has stood the test of time.